 Medicine sellers and owners would be trained in business management, medicines management, and patient care.

 Inspection, accreditation, and support supervisions visits of medicine stores would be conducted.

-A public awareness campaign will ensure that the public knows that AMSsAMS are high-quality places to seek medicines in Montserrado County.
+A public awareness campaign will ensure that the public knows that AMS are high-quality places to seek medicines in Montserrado County.

-The AMSs shall lead to better patient management, better quality of care, and generally improved access to medicines in Montserrado County.
+The AMS shall lead to better patient management, better quality of care, and generally improved access to medicines in Montserrado County.

 In collaboration with other partners, the AMS program will be rolled out to the other 14 counties in Liberia.